-Facilities: Fully equipped multi-purpose hall with gymnasium and weight training area; amphitheatre, performance centre, music complex, drama theatre and workshop spaces; state-of-the-art science and HSIE facilities; art rooms, studio and gallery; four-level library with fully equipped theatrette; food technology kitchen and cafeteria-style canteen; fully lit Sports Precinct including an international-sized oval, four multi-purpose courts and a Sports Pavilion.
-All students in junior classes have access to their own tablet during class as well as PCs in the library and computer labs.
+Facilities: Set on 18.4 hectares of magnificent bushland, facilities include: fully equipped multipurpose hall with gymnasium and weight training area; amphitheatre, performance centre, music complex, drama theatre and workshop spaces; state-of-the-art science and HSIE facilities; art rooms, studio and gallery; Centre for Innovation & Creativity, Senior Resources Study Centre and library; canteen; Tennis Centre which features two plexipave hardcourts and four synthetic grass courts; a fully lit Sports Precinct including an international-sized oval, and four multipurpose courts and a Sports Pavilion.

-Core subjects Years 7 to 10: English, Mathematics, Science, Australian History, Geography, PD/Health/PE, Visual Arts, Music, Languages (French, Japanese, and Latin), Technology (mandatory).
+Core subjects Years 7 to 8: English, Mathematics, Science, History, Geography,

-Electives Years 9 and 10: Commerce, Design and Technology, Drama, Food Technology, Elective History, Industrial Technology (Timber), Information Software and Technology, Languages (French, Japanese, Latin), Music, Physical Activity and Sports Studies, Visual Arts.
+Core subjects Years 9 and 10: English, Mathematics, Science, History, Geography, PD/Health/PE Electives Years 9 and 10: Commerce, Design and Technology, Drama, Food Technology, Information Software and Technology, Languages (French, Japanese, Latin), Music, Physical Activity and Sports Studies, Visual Arts.

-Electives Years 11 and 12: English (all levels), Mathematics (all levels), Biology, Chemistry, Physics, Business Studies, Economics, Legal Studies, Ancient History, Modern History, Geography, History Extension, Music 1, Music 2, Music Extension, Visual Arts, Languages (French, Japanese, Latin — Continuers and Extension), Drama, PD/Health/PE, Information Processes and Technology, Industrial Technology (Timber), Information Technology (VET) and Hospitality (VET).
-In Year 11, students can also opt to study 1-unit Board-endorsed courses including Sport, Lifestyle and Recreation, and Visual Design.
+Electives Years 11 and 12: English (all levels), Mathematics (all levels), Biology, Chemistry, Physics, Business Studies, Economics, Legal Studies, Ancient History, Modern History, Geography, History Extension, Music 1, Music 2, Music Extension, Visual Arts, Languages (French, Japanese, Latin — Continuers and Extension), Drama, PD/Health/PE, Information Processes and Technology, Design and Technology and Computer Applications / Visual Design.

-Sport: Soccer, cricket, tennis, touch football, swimming, netball, basketball, tae kwon do, athletics, cross-country, dance, cheerleading, surf life-saving, rugby, fencing, weight training, boot camp.
+Sport: Soccer, cricket, tennis, touch football, volleyball, swimming, netball, basketball, taekwondo, athletics, cross-country, surf life-saving, rugby, fencing, weight training, boot camp.
 Students also train for a broad range of inter-school team competitions.

-Co-curricular program: The extensive co-curricular program includes Music, Sport, Outdoor Education, Science, Technology, Engineering and Mathematics (STEM).
-Leadership and Service, and the Creative, Spoken and Performing Arts.
-These include martial arts, camps, photography, music, fencing, debating, drama, choirs, orchestra, string ensemble, band, service learning, musicals, rhythmic gymnastics, cake decorating, ski trip, sailing trip, working with wood — surfboard making, ceramics, environment clubs and The Duke of Edinburgh’s Award Scheme.
+Co-curricular program: The co-curricular program is an integral part of the whole school curriculum.
+It provides wonderful opportunities for students to further develop their skills and interests across a broad range of activities including Sport; Creative, Spoken and Performing Arts; Music; Leadership and Service Learning; Science, Technology, Engineering and Mathematics (STEM) and Outdoor Education.
+These activities take place before school, during lunch and after school with further weekend commitments in some areas.
+These include martial arts, camps, photography, music, fencing, debating, drama, choirs, orchestra, string ensemble, band, service learning, musicals, rhythmic gymnastics, cake decorating, ski trip, sailing trip, creative thinking and problem solving, environment clubs and The Duke of Edinburgh’s Award Scheme.
 There are extra costs for some of these activities.

-Special features: From Year 7, an academic honours program offers flexible pathways of study for students with high ability in one or more of the following areas: Humanities (an integrated program of English, History and Latin), Mathematics and Environmental Science (an integrated program of Science and Geography).
-Students demonstrating outstanding academic potential in Year 9 may be offered places in the English, Mathematics, Science, History and/or Geography Honours programs.
+Special features: From Year 7, an Academic Honours Program offers flexible pathways of study for students with high ability in one or more of the following areas: Humanities (an integrated program of English, History and Latin), Mathematics and Science and Geography.
 Academic enrichment and extension are strong features of these programs, which are designed to value and nurture intellectual curiosity and prepare students for outstanding achievement at Higher School Certificate levels.
-Academic and Music Scholarships may be offered each year to students entering Year 7, Year 9 and Year 11.
-All-Rounder Scholarships may be offered to students entering Year 7 and Year 11.
+Academic and Strive for Excellence (Music, Performing Arts and All Rounder) Scholarships may be offered each year to students entering Year 7 and Year 11.
+See the scholarships page on the website for more detailed information.
+Enrolment: 1100 students.

 02 9654******* 02 9654 2111